Canada Emergency Commercial Rent Assistance (CECRA)

 To illustrate how the program works, let’s assume a small business normally pays monthly rent of $10,000, has seen its revenues decline by more than 70% due to COVID-19, and only wishes to apply for the Initial Period.
 If the landlord reduces rent by 75% to $2,500 per month for the Initial Period, the landlord will be eligible for a $15,000 forgivable loan ($10,000 rent x 3 months x 50%).
 The end result will be that the small business itself funds 25% of the rent, the Federal and Provincial governments cover 50% of the rent (i.e. the loan forgiveness), and the landlord covers the remaining 25%.

-On June 30, 2020 the Finance Minister announced changes to the CECRA program.
-These included:
+The Finance Minister has announced changes to the CECRA program.
+These include:

-- Extending the CECRA by one month to include the month of July.
+- Extending the CECRA to include the months of July and August.

-- Tenants must meet the revenue decline requirements from April to June in order to be eligible for the July extension and they will be deemed to be eligible for the July extension if they meet the requirements from April to June.
+- Tenants must meet the revenue decline requirements from April to June in order to be eligible for the July and August extension and they will be deemed to be eligible for the July and August extension if they meet the requirements from April to June.

 - Whereas the amount of the CECRA was previously reduced for insurance proceeds and provincial rent supports, these claw backs will be removed retroactively.